White River, Arkansas

 Spring & Summer Rods for Trout

 A nine-foot, 4-6 weight rod is the standard rod used by the vast majority of all anglers during the spring and summer months.
-Rainbow trout are 10-16 in and Browns are typically 16-24 in+ A softer rod is good for a more delicate presentation with nymphs and dries and a faster rod for delivering a cast with hoppers.
+Rainbow trout are 10-16 in and Browns are typically 16-24 in+.
+A softer rod is good for a more delicate presentation with nymphs and dries and a faster rod is nice for delivering a cast with hoppers.

 Fall & Winter Rods for Trout

 Starting in late fall, the river flows fast and high.
-Heavy nymphing for deep water requires a longer4-6 weight rod with a good backbone as well as fast 7-9 weight rods for streamer applications.
+Heavy nymphing for deep water requires a longer 4-6 weight rod with a good backbone, and fast action 7-9 weight rods are an excellent choice for streamer applications.

 Reels for fishing the White River are standard trout reels, but make sure each reel is spooled with an adequate